 Example 2: Lilly has made five $6,000 contributions to her Roth 401(k) in previous years.
 She also made a $10,000 conversion from a traditional 401(k) to her Roth 401(k) in 2014.
 In 2021, at a time when her Roth 401(k) is worth $60,000 and Lilly is 45 years old, she takes a $10,000 withdrawal from her Roth 401(k).
 Two-thirds ($6,667, computed as the fraction $40,000 divided by $60,000 times the withdrawal) of the $10,000 will be a recovery of her IITC (entirely tax and penalty free), and one-third ($3,333, computed as the fraction $20,000 divided by $60,000 times the withdrawal) of the $10,000 will be earnings, which are subject to both ordinary income taxation and a 10 percent penalty.

-Quick Thought: Had Lilly’s Roth conversion occurred in 2018 or earlier, the portion attributable to the conversion ($1,667) would be subject to the 10 percent early withdrawal penalty (but not to ordinary income taxation).
-See Section 402A(c)(4)(D) and Section 408A(d)(3)(F).
+Quick Thought: Had Lilly’s Roth conversion occurred in 2017 or later, the portion attributable to the conversion ($1,667) would be subject to the 10 percent early withdrawal penalty (but not to ordinary income taxation).See Section 402A(c)(4)(D) and Section 408A(d)(3)(F).
+Note an earlier version had “2018 or earlier” where the bolded words are in error.
+I regret the error.

 Quick Thought: The cream-in-the-coffee rule does not factor in amounts in traditional 401(k) accounts, even if they are within the same 401(k) plan.